January 13, 2019

 OFFICE HOURS: In general, someone will be in the office during the following times: Mondays – (10-1); Tuesdays (8-12); Wednesdays (9-1); Thursdays (1-5).
 On Fridays, someone may be in office in the morning but not on a consistent basis.
 Please feel free to contact the Parish Administrator (Peter) if some church business needs immediate attention, especially if the office is closed.

-Please continue to keep these people in your prayers: Vinnie DeStasio; Brian Jones, brother of Adele Calcavecchio; Michael Brandt; Richard Brandt (brother of Michael Brandt); Judy Buboltz; Jamie Canipe (friend of Sheila France); Ben Cross, Maryann Donaldson (sister of Gloria DeFalco Hamilton); Jean Krulis (sister of Chuck Krulis); Maria Gagliardi (friend of Gloria DeFalco Hamilton); Gloria DeFalco Hamilton; Lori Kennedy (friend of Karen McGeeney); June Lamark; John McGeeney; Ali Miller (friend of Michael and Katie Brandt); Nathaniel Ordway; Paula Slater (niece of Betty Radell); Ruben Velasco, Gloria Zoda (aunt of Gloria DeFalco Hamilton); Bea Moore; Susan Hayes; Julie Cook; Tom Rinella.
-Dottie and Rev. Mark Dunnam of St. James Church in Florence Italy.
-Please continue to pray for peace and for all military personnel and civilians whose lives are impacted by war.
+Please continue to keep these people in your prayers: Michael Kovarik (friend of Peter and Chuck); Brian Jones, brother of Adele Calcavecchio; Michael Brandt; Richard Brandt (brother of Michael Brandt); Judy Buboltz; Jamie Canipe (friend of Sheila France); Ben Cross, Maryann Donaldson (sister of Gloria DeFalco Hamilton); Jean Krulis (sister of Chuck Krulis); Maria Gagliardi (friend of Gloria DeFalco Hamilton); Gloria DeFalco Hamilton; Lori Kennedy (friend of Karen McGeeney); June Lamark; John McGeeney; Ali Miller (friend of Michael and Katie Brandt); Nathaniel Ordway; Paula Slater (niece of Betty Radell); Ruben Velasco, Gloria Zoda (aunt of Gloria DeFalco Hamilton); Bea Moore; Susan Hayes; Julie Cook; Tom Rinella.
+Please continue to pray forpeace and for all military personnel and civilians whose lives are impacted by war.